moksh-garg/moksh-garg.github.io/index.md

 # Get in Touch

-If you want to get in touch, you can reach me at any time via <alexander.max.bauer@uni-oldenburg.de>.
+If you want to get in touch, you can reach me at any time via email : moksh_garg@isb.edu

 On the internet, there are also some other places where you can find me, including:
 + [LinkedIn](https://www.linkedin.com/in/mokshgarg/)